West Looe Town Trust

 - Geographic eligibility is crucial: You must be in the Looe Town Council area, with West Looe residents/organisations having preference

-- Multiple grant streams available: Consider which grant program best fits your need (education, community, or Queen Elizabeth II Grant)
+- Multiple grant streams available: Consider which grant programme best fits your need (education, community, or Queen Elizabeth II Grant)

-- Local connections matter: Trustees have deep community knowledge and decades of local involvement
+- Local connections matter: Trustees have deep community knowledge and long-term local involvement

 - Demonstrate practical benefit: Show how funding will create tangible improvements for local residents

-- Diverse support range: From individual students to community groups to sports clubs - the Trust supports wide-ranging local initiatives
+- Diverse support range: The Trust supports wide-ranging local initiatives for individuals and community groups

 🎯 You've done the research.
 Now write an application they can't refuse.